 Q: How will Antivirus applications coexist with the ThousandEyes Endpoint Agent?

 A: Endpoint Agent working should not interfere with antivirus and content protection applications, however due to differences in enterprise deployment and options for Antivirus support, we may encounter issues during the deployment process.
-If you have any problems, please contact the ThousandEyes customer success team by emailing email@example.com
+If you have any problems, refer to the article Getting Support from ThousandEyes.